007: Quantum of Solace: Plot

 The game begins with MI6 agent James Bond kidnapping Mr. White, a member of the previously unknown criminal-terrorist organization Quantum.
 While he and M interrogate White, they are attacked by the traitorous MI6 agent Craig Mitchell, who is killed by Bond while White escapes.
-Later, Bond spies on a meeting of Quantum members at the Bregenz Opera House and photographs them; among them is Dominic Greene, a well-known environmentalist.
+Later, Bond spies on a meeting of Quantum members discussing a project called Tierra at the Bregenz Opera House and photographs them; among them is Dominic Greene, the CEO of Greene Planet and a well-known environmentalist.

-The game jumps forward to Bond crashlanding in Bolivia, where Greene is trying to buy land.
+The game jumps forward to Bond crash landing in Bolivia, where Greene Planet's Project: Tierra was revealed: create artificial dams to block and holding water in a makeshift resovar to prevent it going to Bolivia.
 By this time, Bond has met Camille Montes, who is seeking vengeance against General Medrano, who is trying to overthrow the Bolivian government.
 Bond learns that Medrano killed Camille's family, and this is why she wants revenge.
-Bond opens up to Camille about the death of his former lover Vesper Lynd, recounting his experience during the events of Casino Royale: chasing Mollaka through Madagascar, infiltrating the Miami Science Center to kill Dimitrios, saving Skyfleet from Carlos at Miami International Air Port, killing Bliss en route to Montenegro, meeting Vesper, saving Le Chiffre from Steven Obanno and his men at the Casino, saving Vesper from Le Chiffre, and finally confronting Vesper and Gettler in Venice where Vesper dies, at which point the game flashes back to the present.
+Bond opens up to Camille about the death of his former lover Vesper Lynd, recounting his experience during the events of Casino Royale: chasing Mollaka through Madagascar, infiltrating the Miami Science Center to kill Dimitrios, saving Skyfleet from Carlos at Miami International Airport, killing Bliss en route to Montenegro, meeting Vesper, saving Le Chiffre from Steven Obanno and his men at the Casino, saving Vesper from Le Chiffre, and finally confronting Vesper and Gettler in Venice where Vesper dies, at which point the game flashes back to the present.

-Bond and Camille soon arrive at a hotel in the middle of the Bolivian desert.
-There, Greene and Medrano are discussing the land that Greene wants to buy; Greene will fund Medrano's attempt to overthrow the government in exchange for the land that he wants.
-Bond and Camille break up the meeting; Camille kills Medrano while Bond kills Greene.
-During the fight, the hotel's fuel cells are ignited; Bond and Camille manage to escape from the hotel before it explodes.
-They leave the area in an MI6 helicopter.
+Bond and Camille soon arrive at the Perla de la Dunas (Pearl of the Dunes) eco hotel in the middle of the Bolivian desert.
+There, Greene and Medrano are discussing the land that Greene and Quantum wanted to buy.
+Greene and Quantum would fund Medrano's attempt to overthrow the government in exchange for the land and 86% of its natural resources that he and Quantum wanted to acquire to finish project Tierra.
+Bond and Camille infiltrated the hotel and broke up the meeting.
+Camille killed Medrano as revenge for her family, while Bond kills Greene.
+During the fight, the hotel's hydrogen fuel cells are ignited.
+Bond and Camille manage to escape from the hotel before it explodes.
+With the Teirra project shut down, they leave the area in an MI6 helicopter.
 In the closing scene, it is revealed that Mr. White and Guy Haines are reviewing MI6 debriefings and updates on 007's missions.
 The game ends with a scene of Bond outside the house telling M that he is going in.

+In the PS3 version, in a post credits scene, Bond contacted Tanner and informs him that the $150 million Casino Royal winnings were not found in White's estate and were still missing.